Eileen Flanagan launching with a microphone in hand

 I grew up in a one-bedroom apartment over a movie theatre in a wealthy suburb of Philadelphia and then attended Duke University as a first generation college student

 (and later Yale for grad school).
 These experiences planted an early awareness of economic inequality, which was nurtured by two and a half years as a Peace Corps Volunteer in Botswana.
-Living in southern Africa during apartheid, with friends who had fled that brutal regime, inspired my first activism when I came back to the US, as well as a lifelong concern about racism, which I taught about for several years on the university level.
+Living in southern Africa during apartheid, with friends who had fled that brutal regime, inspired my first activism when I came back to the U.S. I later taught college classes on South African history and racism in the United States.

 My concern for the natural world also has deep roots.
 Camping with the Girl Scouts and then my high school Outing Club, I fell in love with the woods, which is where I have always felt closest to the Divine.
-Initially I expressed my desire to protect the earth by carrying canvass shopping bags and trying to limit my consumption, but eventually I came to see these individual acts as spiritual practices–choices that helped me to live in integrity–not as viable ways of actually limiting environmental destruction, particularly climate change.
+Initially I expressed my desire to protect the Earth by carrying canvass shopping bags and trying to limit my consumption, which became more challenging after my husband and I had two children.
+Eventually I came to see these individual acts as spiritual practices–choices that helped me to live in integrity–but not enough to address the scale of change needed to prevent climate catastrophe.

 By my late forties, I despaired that any of my work to make the world a better place had made a difference.
 To make matters worse, my first two books and much of my teaching had been about how to listen for and follow a calling, and I did not feel like I was walking my own talk.
 My memoir Renewable: One Woman’s Search for Simplicity, Faithfulness, and Hope tells the story of how I navigated this period of inner-struggle and found a new midlife calling that integrated my passion for justice, earthcare, and spirituality, while teaching me a whole new, more effective way to work for positive change.

 From 2013 to 2018, I served as board chair of Earth Quaker Action Team (EQAT, pronounced “equate”), which uses nonviolent direct action to work for a just and sustainable economy.
-During my leadership, we won our campaign to get PNC Bank to pull out of financing mountaintop removal coal mining, and after a few months of discernment, began a new campaign to push Pennsylvania’s largest utility to make a major shift to local solar in a way that creates jobs and economic opportunity in low income neighborhoods, which have been hurt the most from the fossil fuel economy.
+During my leadership, we won our campaign to get PNC Bank to pull out of financing mountaintop removal coal mining.
+After a few months of discernment, we began a new campaign to push Pennsylvania’s largest utility to make a major shift to local solar in a way that creates jobs and economic opportunity in low income neighborhoods.
+More recently, I served as Campaign Director of EQAT as we built a grassroots movement to demand meaningful climate action from Vanguard, the world’s largest investor in fossil fuels.
+As in the previous campaign, I particularly enjoyed building relationships with partner organizations.

 I was raised Roman Catholic but became a Quaker as a young adult.
 Visit my Quakerism in a Nutshell page if you think Quakers ride in horse and buggies.